Trump may trade Twitter spats for tax push

 Other Republicans are warning that Trump's scatter-shot attacks on people he is relying on to support his priorities will cost him a chance to build the foundations of a successful presidency.

-"If Donald Trump is fighting with Paul Ryan, or Mitch McConnell or now Bob Corker, he is taking his eye off the ball for tax reform," CNN contributor and Republican strategist Doug Heye said Tuesday.
+"If Donald Trump is fighting with Paul Ryan or Mitch McConnell or now Bob Corker, he is taking his eye off the ball for tax reform," CNN contributor and Republican strategist Doug Heye said Tuesday.

 'They're on another vacation right now'

-It is clear that inside the White House, animosity towards Republican lawmakers runs deep, exemplifying the split between Trump, a Washington outsider, and those his allies see as establishment swamp creatures.
+It is clear that inside the White House, animosity toward Republican lawmakers runs deep, exemplifying the split between Trump, a Washington outsider, and those his allies see as establishment swamp creatures.

 "(Trump is) calling on Congress to get their job done," said White House spokeswoman Sarah Sanders on Tuesday.